Jeff-Russ/git-dependency-manager/README.md

 * Multiple versions of the same dependency can be switched between or used concurrently.
 * Nothing is installed on your system and no changes are made to your shell environment.
 Simply include the `gdm` in your project root and all collaborators can assemble the same dependency configuration by one call to this script.

+# News

+The current version is `v1.0beta1` for which one caveat should be known:

+With this  version, it is recommended that each time resuming work on a project `./gdm conf`  should be re-run.
+Normally this won't be need but in cases where two projects may be  working off the same dependency in the global store, the files within it make have deviate into different inodes.
+Generally this would mean more drive space that needed would be used but in some cases, it could be your local version of the dependency could be corrupted.

+Just run `./gdm conf` to be sure for now.
+This will be remedied soon!

 # Installation